-The T1-65 has all the TI-60 functions, plus a stopwatch/timer for lab work. in thermodynamics and physics as well as Decision Programming capabilities.
-You can program 100 steps.
 TI advanced scientifics have all the right engineering and science functions to help you function better in school.
 When we set out to make our most advanced scientific calculators, we gave a lot of thought to what your science, math and engineering problems are.
 Then we designed our calculators around them.
 The result: the TI-60 and the new TI-65 are both packed with built-in functions.
 Plus, there are programming steps to speed you through repetitive calculations.
 But even though both can handle the hardest problems, they're easy to use.
 Large, color-coded keys and simple keyboard layouts mean you spend less time figuring out the calculator and more time figuring out your problems.
 So if you're the kind of student who's got science on the brain, get the calculators from the folks who've given their brains to science.
 The Advanced Scientifics from Texas Instruments.
+1987 TL

-AP Photo After winning the singles title, Ivan Lendi holds his U.S. Open championship trophy aloft.
-Lendl is the first non-American to win three consecutive U.S. Open men's singles titles.
+After winning the singles title, Ivan Lendi holds his U.S. Open champlonship trophy aloft.
+Lendi is the first non-American to win three consecutive U.S. Open men's singles titles.
 U.S. Open final Lendl wins third straight title Associated Press NEW YORK-Ivan Lendl won his third straight U.S. Open title Monday, rallying after losing his first set of the tournament to beat Mats Wilander in a lengthy baseline battle.
 Lendl, weakened by the flu, downed the 23-year-old Swede 6-7 (7-9), 6-0, 7-6 (7-4), 6-4 in a 4-hour, 47-minute match at the National Tennis Center.
 Lendl thrust his fists upward in joy and covered his face with his hands after closing out the match with a backhand service return down the line.
 Both players had held serve in the final set until the 10th game.
 Lendl, who has also won three French Open titles, said his illness drained him during the match.
 "I was out of juice for the last 3 1/2 sets ," he said.
 "It was strength of mind and a little bit of luck.
 In this kind of match, there's such little difference between the players.'
-Lendl, 27, and John McEnroe are the only men to win three Open.
+Lendl, 27, and John McEnroe are the only men to win three consecutive singles titles at the Open.